Modern Slavery Act Statement

 Organizational structure and supply chains

-Cleary Gottlieb Steen & Hamilton is an international law firm which provides global legal services across the key markets of the Americas, Europe, Asia Pacific, the Middle East and Africa.
-Our staff in the firm’s 16 offices work across our core practice areas which are made up of capital markets, structured finance, mergers and acquisitions, competition and dispute resolution.
-Cleary Gottlieb is led by approximately 200 partners and employs around 1,600 lawyers with support from 1,100 professional staff.
+Cleary is an international law firm which provides global legal services across the key markets of the Americas, Europe, Asia Pacific, the Middle East, and Africa.
+Staff in the firm’s 16 offices work across our core practice areas which are made up of capital markets, structured finance, mergers and acquisitions, competition, and dispute resolution.
+Cleary is led by approximately 220 partners and employs around 1,300 lawyers with support from 1,200 professional staff.
 For more information on how we are structured and regulated, please see Who We Are.

 Policies and procedures